 The Law Office of Cathy Steele, P.C.
 314-732-4238

-Things an Estate Planning Attorney Can Help You With
+Things a STL Estate Planning Attorney Can Help You With

 Documents & Paperwork: If you, like most of us, dread documents and paperwork then don’t worry.
 An estate planning lawyer will help you with all of the legalese so that all you have to do is go over your plans and sign in the right places.
 Most St Louis estate planning lawyers will draw up all of the paperwork you need and often get it notarized when necessary.
 Essentially, they handle the really tricky part of estate planning for you.